lammps/lammps/doc/src/kim_commands.rst

 match.
 (The latter is only possible with some KIM PMs; SMs can never adjust their units.)
 If a match is possible, the LAMMPS :doc:`units <units>` command is called to set the units to *user_units*\ .
 If the match fails, the simulation is terminated with an error.
+The *kim init* command also sets the default value for the :doc:`skin <neighbor>` (extra distance beyond force cutoff) as 2.0 Angstroms and sets the default value for the :doc:`timestep <timestep>` size as 1.0 femtosecond.

 Here is an example of a LAMMPS script to compute the cohesive energy of a face-centered cubic (fcc) lattice for the MEAM potential by Pascuet and